-While working in San Jose I found Paramahansa Yogananda's book, Autobiography of a Yogi.
+While living in San Jose, California in 1979 and working in Redwood City at the R&D lab of Chemelex division of Raychem Incorporated to save up money to purchase a boat with Alan and Barbara Friedman, I found Paramahansa Yogananda's book, Autobiography of a Yogi.
 Even though it is a fat book I did not want it to end.
-So I contacted Yogananda's organization, the Self Realization Fellowship, and paid for their weekly study course for a year.
+But it did, so I contacted Yogananda's organization, the Self Realization Fellowship, and paid for their weekly study course for an additional year.

 Pyotr Demianovich Ouspenskii

-It was September 1981.
-I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted trimaran christened Moon Dog.
+In September 1981 I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted trimaran christened Moon Dog.
 The panic was that I did not have a book to read!
-I found myself at a J. J. Newberry's five-and-dime frantically digging through a pile of pulp-fiction on the discount booktable and my hands miraculously pulled out a hardback copy of In Search of the Miraculous by P. D. Ouspensky.
-I bought it and read it the entire month sailing having no idea how my life was about to change.
+I found myself at a J. J. Newberry's five-and-dime frantically digging through a pile of pulp-fiction on the discount booktable when my hands miraculously pulled out a hardback copy of In Search of the Miraculous by P. D. Ouspensky.
+What was that doing there?
+I bought the book and read it the entire month we were sailing, having no idea how my life was about to change.
 While I was cherishing the last few pages in Sydney, Australia, our roommates's boyfriend sauntered past and said, "You like that book?"
 "Yes!"
 I exclaimed fervently.
 "Then, you need to call Ron Bosanquet.
-Here is his number."
-So I called Ron Bosanquet, who quietly asked me a couple of questions and then said, "You can meet me at the café."
-So I met him at the café and after a couple of minutes he said, "You can come.
+Here is his number." ???!
+So I called Ron Bosanquet, who quietly asked me a couple of questions and then said, "You can meet me at the café." ???!!
+So I met him at the café.
+After a couple of minutes he said, "You can come.
 Thursday nights at seven.
-Here is the address."
-So I went there Thursday nights and it became my first encounter with a living school.
-My life path changed tracks.
-Ron Bosanquet eventually created Leonis School.
-Ronald Eric Giffard Bosanquet died 30 May 2017.
+Here is the address." ???!!!
+So I went there Thursday nights and that is when I first encountered a living school.
+My life path forked immediately and I changed tracks.
+Ronald Eric Giffard Bosanquet eventually created Leonis School.
+He died in Australia, 30 May 2017.

 George Ivanovich Gurdjieff